- 18.5–20.5 in

 Rough-legged Hawks are active during the day, especially at dawn and dusk.
 They perch alone on fence posts and telephone poles, fly close to the ground with graceful flaps and glides, or hover facing into the wind while searching for prey.
 They defend winter territories and may spend the night roosting alone, but may also roost communally in stands of conifers or cottonwoods.
 Rough-legged Hawks are monogamous for at least the duration of the breeding season, and pairs have been reported staying together on wintering grounds.
 Their minimal courtship displays mainly involve soaring and calling; in some cases the male repeatedly dives and stalls in midair.
 They often share their nesting cliffs with other species including Gyrfalcons, Peregrine Falcons, and Common Ravens, although they keep other Rough-legged Hawk pairs to a distance of a quarter-mile or more.

-Partners in Flight estimates the global breeding population at about 500,000 individuals with 43% of the world’s population breeding in Canada and 44% wintering in the United States.
-North American populations show no evidence of change and the species is not on the 2014 State of the Birds Watch List.
-Regionally its numbers fluctuate in response to prey fluctuations, as well as severe weather on breeding grounds.
+There is little information on Rough-legged Hawk population trends, but populations appear to be stable.
+Partners in Flight estimates a global breeding population at about 500,000 individuals with 43% spending at least part of the year in Canada, and 44% wintering in the United States.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Rough-legged Hawk is a U.S.-Canada Stewardship species and is not on the 2014 State of the Birds Watch List.
+Regionally populations fluctuate in response to prey fluctuations, as well as severe weather on breeding grounds.
 A leading cause of mortality in winter is car strikes while hawks are feeding on roadkill, especially in the Great Basin region.
 Until at least the 1930s Rough-legged Hawks were subject to hunting by farmers who considered them a threat to poultry.

 - Bechard, M. J., and T. R. Swem.
 2002.
 Rough-legged Hawk (Buteo lagopus).
 In The Birds of North America, No. 641 (A. Poole, Ed.).
 Cornell Lab of Ornithology, Ithaca, New York.